 \subsection{Distributed Ledger Technology and Associated Terminology}

-In literature, blockchains are occasionally used interchangeably with Distributed Ledger Technology (DLT), they are however distinct concepts.
-Distributed ledger technology refers to the network of distinct participants, the storage mechanism, as well as the consensus algorithm, blockchains are the underlying data-structure with which many DLT systems are built.
+In the literature, the term ``blockchain'' is occasionally used interchangeably with ``distributed ledger technology (DLT) system'', although they are however distinct concepts.
+Distributed ledger technology refers to the network of distinct participants, the storage mechanism, and the consensus algorithm, a blockchain is the underlying data-structure with which many DLT systems are built.

-Distributed ledgers can take many different forms and support multiple purposes requiring different combinations of access control.
-The terminology pertaining to ledger access control and use is not consistent throughout literature.
-The definitions given below correspond to a common interpretation.
-There are two dimensions along which DLTs are typically classified in the context of access control.
-Along one axis a distinction is made between \textit{public}, and \textit{private} DLTs.
-Along the other the distinction is made between \textit{permissioned} and \textit{permissionless} DLTs.
-The terms \textit{public} and \textit{private} refer to entities involved in the use of the DLT and the benefit derived from its use. \textit{Public} ledgers allow anyone to benefit either directly or indirectly from its use. \textit{Private} ledgers only provide utility for a fixed consortium of participants. \textit{Permissioned} and \textit{permissionless} refers to the manner by which entities are allowed to directly access the DLT to either write to it or read from it. \textit{Permissioned} DLTs restrict access to an authenticated group of participants. \textit{Permissionless} DLTs do not restrict access in this manner and are open to full participation by anyone who wishes.
+Distributed ledgers can take different forms and support many purposes and use cases, each requiring a different kind of access control.
+The terminology pertaining to ledger access control and use is sometimes inconsistent throughout literature; we use terminology consistent with ISO 22739:2024~\cite{iso22739}.
+There are two dimensions along which DLT systems are typically classified in the context of access control.
+Along one axis a distinction is made between \textit{public} and \textit{private} DLT systems.
+Along the other the distinction is made between \textit{permissioned} and \textit{permissionless} DLT systems.
+The terms \textit{public} and \textit{private} refer to the use of the DLT system and the benefit derived from its use. \textit{Public} ledgers allow anyone to benefit either directly or indirectly from its use. \textit{Private} ledgers only provide utility for a fixed set of participants.
+The terms \textit{permissioned} and \textit{permissionless} refer to the manner by which entities are allowed to access the DLT to either write to it or read from it. \textit{Permissioned} DLT systems restrict access to an authenticated group of participants. \textit{Permissionless} DLT systems do not restrict access in this manner and are open to full participation and validation by anyone who wishes.